ProbstLab/uBin/README.md

 ### Use an installer (recommended)

 1. Find the latest release on the release page: https://github.com/ProbstLab/uBin/releases

 2. Get the correct installer (other files can be ignored):
    - Windows: .exe
    - MacOS: .dmg
    - Linux: .deb
+Some users have reported that the Windows version may be instable.
+Thus, we recommend using either the Linux or MacOS installations.

 3. After downloading, execute the file and install the software

 ### (Updates)